huggingface/blog/annotated-diffusion.md

 ### Conditional U-Net

-Now that we've defined all building blocks (position embeddings, ResNet/ConvNeXT blocks, attention and group normalization), it's time to define the entire neural network.
-Recall that the job of the network \\(\mathbf{\epsilon}_\theta(\mathbf{x}_t, t)\\) is to take in a batch of noisy images + noise levels, and output the noise added to the input.
+Now that we've defined all building blocks (position embeddings, ResNet blocks, attention and group normalization), it's time to define the entire neural network.
+Recall that the job of the network \\(\mathbf{\epsilon}_\theta(\mathbf{x}_t, t)\\) is to take in a batch of noisy images and their respective noise levels, and output the noise added to the input.
 More formally:

-- the network takes a batch of noisy images of shape `(batch_size, num_channels, height, width)` and a batch of timesteps of shape `(batch_size, 1)` as input, and returns a tensor of shape `(batch_size, num_channels, height, width)`
+- the network takes a batch of noisy images of shape `(batch_size, num_channels, height, width)` and a batch of noise levels of shape `(batch_size, 1)` as input, and returns a tensor of shape `(batch_size, num_channels, height, width)`

 The network is built up as follows:
 * first, a convolutional layer is applied on the batch of noisy images, and position embeddings are computed for the noise levels
 * next, a sequence of downsampling stages are applied.
-Each downsampling stage consists of 2 ResNet/ConvNeXT blocks + groupnorm + attention + residual connection + a downsample operation
+Each downsampling stage consists of 2 ResNet blocks + groupnorm + attention + residual connection + a downsample operation
-* at the middle of the network, again ResNet or ConvNeXT blocks are applied, interleaved with attention
+* at the middle of the network, again ResNet blocks are applied, interleaved with attention
 * next, a sequence of upsampling stages are applied.
-Each upsampling stage consists of 2 ResNet/ConvNeXT blocks + groupnorm + attention + residual connection + an upsample operation
+Each upsampling stage consists of 2 ResNet  blocks + groupnorm + attention + residual connection + an upsample operation
-* finally, a ResNet/ConvNeXT block followed by a convolutional layer is applied.
+* finally, a ResNet block followed by a convolutional layer is applied.

 Ultimately, neural networks stack up layers as if they were lego blocks (but it's important to [understand how they work](http://karpathy.github.io/2019/04/25/recipe/)).

 ```python
 class Unet(nn.Module):